gnikyt/laravel-shopify/README.md

 **Warning: You are viewing the master branch which is a rewrite, and the next release of this package.
 See latest tag for [current](https://github.com/osiset/laravel-shopify/tree/v10.3.1) version.**

 **The current status of the rewrite is completed and testing is completed.
-Currently undergoing real-world testing and will be released shortly.**
+Currently undergoing real-world testing and will be released shortly.
+See [this posting](https://github.com/osiset/laravel-shopify/issues/415) for updated information.**

 ----